-Following the consultations with Croatian Ministry of Environmental and Nature Protection, Strategic Environmental Assessment procedure for IPA CBC programme Croatia - Bosnia and Herzegovina - Montenegro 2014-2020 consisted of the following steps performed in Croatia:
+Following the consultations with Croatian Ministry of Environmental and Nature Protection, SEA procedure consisted of the following steps:

-Step 1- Main acceptability assessment for the ecological network;
+- Step 1- Main acceptability assessment for the ecological network;

-Step 2 - SEA Scoping report;
+- Step 2 SEA Scoping report;

-Step 3 - SEA Study.
+- Step 3 SEA Study.

-Within Step 1, the official letter of Request for determination of Main acceptability assessment of the IPA CBC programme Croatia - Bosnia and Herzegovina - Montenegro 2014-2020 for the ecological network containing summary of the programme priority axes in Croatian language was submitted to the Croatian Ministry of Environmental and Nature Protection on 7 July 2014.
-Following formal consultation process with the State Institute for Nature Protection, Ministry of Environmental and Nature Protection issued Decision on the necessity of inclusion of main acceptability assessment of the programme for the ecological network on 1 August 2014.
+Within Step 1, the Request for determination of Main acceptability assessment of the Programme for the ecological network was submitted to the Ministry of Environmental and Nature Protection on 7 July 2014.
+Ministry issued Decision on the necessity of inclusion of main acceptability assessment of the programme for the ecological network on 1 August 2014.